-Subsection (a) defines two terms that are used only in Section 6.
-The first, "time of distribution" is used in determining to whom the disclaimed interest passes (see below).
+The second defined term, "time of distribution," is used in determining to whom the disclaimed interest passes (see below).
 Possession or enjoyment is a term of art and means that time at which it is certain to whom the property belongs.
 It does not mean that the person actually has the property in hand.
 For example, the time of distribution of present interests created by will and all interests arising under the law of intestate succession is the death of the decedent.
 At that moment the heir or devisee is entitled to his or her devise or share, and it is irrelevant that time will pass before the will is admitted to probate and that actual receipt of the gift may not occur until the administration of the estate is complete.
 The time of distribution of present interests created by non-testamentary instruments generally depends on when the instrument becomes irrevocable.
-Because the recipient of a present interest is entitled to the property as soon as the gift is made, the time of distribution of a future interest is the time when it comes into possession and the owner of the future interest becomes the owner of a present interest.
-For example, If B is the owner of the remainder interest in a trust which is to pay income to A for life, the time of distribution of B's remainder is A's death.
+Because the recipient of a present interest is entitled to the property as soon as the gift is made, the time of distribution occurs when the creator of the interest can no longer take it back.
+The time of distribution of a future interest is the time when it comes into possession and the owner of the future interest becomes the owner of a present interest.
+For example, if B is the owner of the remainder interest in a trust which is to pay income to A for life, the time of distribution of B's remainder is A's death.
 At that time the trust terminated and B's ownership of the remainder becomes outright ownership of the trust property.